-5.3 MEDICAL TIME-OUT / FORFEIT
+5.3 MEDICAL ASSISTANCE / FORFEIT

-- Player number 1/2 from Team XXX has requested a Medical Time-Out.
+- A Medical Time-Out / Recovery Interruption / has been initiated for Player number 1/2 from Team XXX.
 He / She will be given a maximum of 5 minutes to recover and resume play. - At the conclusion of the recovery time the player is unable to continue, XXX team forfeits the match due to being incomplete.